MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-ext-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 ## Snippet support
-Typing the shortcut ```ttableext``` will create the basic layout for a table extension object when using the AL Extension in Visual Studio Code.
+Typing the shortcut ```ttableext``` will create the basic layout for a table extension object when using the AL Language extension in Visual Studio Code.

 ## Properties
 Using a table extension allows you to overwrite some properties on fields in the base table.
 For a list of Table properties, see [Table and Table Extension Properties](properties/devenv-table-properties.md).